 Undergraduate students who successfully complete all requirements for completion of the International Leadership Certificate program through Organizational Leadership will:

 - Develop awareness of personal experiences and other cultural contexts that shaped their own world view, biases, behaviors, and attitudes.

 - Demonstrate understanding of intercultural perspectives, values, communication styles, beliefs, practices, and how these differences influence organizational and work contexts.

 - Analyze complex intercultural or global organizational problems by applying theories, historical perspectives, facts, and examples from more than one area of study to develop appropriate solutions or recommendations.

 To apply for the International Leadership Certificate, students must be admitted by the IUPUI Office of Admissions.
 Students must complete 18 credits as indicated in the curriculum with an overall GPA of 2.0 or higher and a C or higher grade in each course.
-Transfer may apply up to 6.0 credits from applicable coursework completed at other colleges and universities.
+A maximum of 6.0 credits of applicable coursework completed at other colleges and universities.
 Credits earned while completing this certificate may be subsequently applied toward electives or core requirements for the B.S. degree in Organizational Leadership at IUPUI.
-Students must contact the department to indicate their intent to pursue the International Leadership Certificate at least 2 semester prior to program completion.
-Applications for Graduation are required per campus guidelines and deadlines.
-Contact Organizational Leadership for additional information or to make an advising appointment:
+Students must contact the department to indicate their intent to pursue the International Leadership Certificate and submit the Application for Graduation at least 6 months prior to completion of final coursework.